melihbirim/coffeeshop/README.md

 ## Simple Coffeshop Order example with Jersey, GSON and Embedded DB

-* Assuming you're already installed maven and java8,(Please check your JAVA_HOME env. variable shows java8 directory)
+* Assuming you're already installed maven and java7 or java8
 * not required but nice to have a foreman

 1. Clone this repo